TraekWells/personal-site/content/journal/2022-in-review.md

 ### Front-end

 Some projects I've been apart of this past year have pushed me to improve my front-end coding skills.
-I'm basically still going **all in** on JavaScript and I plan to continue that for the long-haul.
+I'm basically still going **all in** on JavaScript and I plan to continue that for the foreseeable future.

 On another note, I feel like I've been completely out of the loop on industry news.
 I'm a frequent visitor of [CSS Tricks](https://css-tricks.com/){:target="\_blank"} I alluded to this earlier in this post but it feels impossible to stay up-to-date in both the design world and the development world.